a world premiere by Olivia Custodio, Bijan Hosseini, Iris Salazar & Darryl Stamp

-Jerry Rapier^ [Japanese; Director] has been Artistic Director of Plan-B since 2000 and has directed more than 30 productions for the company, most recently GOOD STANDING.
+Jerry Rapier^ [Japanese; Director] has directed more than 30 Plan-B productions in his 18 seasons as Artistic Director.
 He is both Nisei and hafu.
-When he moved to SLC in the early 1990s, he was regularly stopped [insert any situation or location imaginable here] and asked, “What are you?”
-He and his husband Kirt Bateman are the proud parents of six-year-old Oscar.
+When he moved to SLC in the early 1990s, he was regularly stopped [insert any situation or location here] and asked, “What are you?”
+Jerry and his husband Kirt are the proud parents of six-year-old Oscar.

 Yolanda Stange* [African American; Jane, AMERICAN PRIDE; Daria, ROAR] has appeared in over 100 industrial films, 50 feature films, 15 television shows and three national commercials.
 In 2015 she opened her own production company (Radical Hospitality) and casting agency (Stange Casting LLC).
-She most recently filmed James Lafferty’s “Everybody’s Doing Great,” appeared onstage in SURELY GOODNESS AND MERCY (SLAC) and MARRY CHRISTMAS (Plan-B) and is a series regular on the CW hit “The Outpost.”
+She most recently filmed James Lafferty’s “Everybody’s Doing Great,” appeared onstage in SURELY GOODNESS AND MERCY (SLAC) and MARRY CHRISTMAS (Plan-B) and is a series regular on “The Outpost” (CW).
 When not on set or on stage she runs Stange Realty with her husband Chris.
-Yolanda is a proud member of SAG and AEA.
+Proud member, SAG and AEA.

 La Beene [Costume Design] is thrilled to return to Plan-B, having designed JUMP last season.
 An Assistant Professor of Costume Design at UVU, her other recent credits include THE SEAGULL (UVU), THE MUSIC MAN (Sundance), ANNE OF GREEN GABLES (BYU), AMAZING GRACE (UFO&MT), MARY POPPINS (Center Stage Youth Performers) and A FUNNY THING HAPPENED ON THE WAY TO THE GYNECOLOGIC ONCOLOGY UNIT AT MEMORIAL SLOAN KETTERING CANCER CENTER OF NEW YORK CITY (SLAC).
 MFA, Costume Design & Technology, BYU.